CannyChiu/TechnicalTalentPartnerHub/README.md

 * [The AI-Native Software Engineer](https://addyo.substack.com/p/the-ai-native-software-engineer): a walk through of how AI can be used in all parts of the software development lifecycle (from the POV of a Software Engineer).
 * [How to Win the AI Talent War](https://www.getflack.com/p/how-to-win-the-ai-talent-war): Having recruited for some very niche, high demand technical roles over the last decade, this article rings true, whether in the Machine Learning context or otherwise.
 World class Engineers are not true mercenaries, people buy into a mission and want to work with stunning Engineers and Technologists.
 * [How Coding Agents Are Reshaping Engineering, Product and Design](https://x.com/hwchase17/status/2031051115169808685?): Interesting coffee read on the new Product, Design and Engineering relationship in the world of agentic development.
 The below diagram highlights the merging of Engineering chops and Product/Design thinking that will start to exist in all of the R&D disciplines.
 * [Engineering Metrics for Beginners](https://blog.jgefroh.com/p/engineering-metrics-for-beginners?): as an Engineering leader, there are many categories of metrics to be mindful of, the level of focus depends on the situational context and data.
+* [Forward Deployed Engineers](https://www.rocketlane.com/blogs/forward-deployed-engineer#what-is-a-forward-deployed-engineer-what-does-that-mean): good read on what FDEs are, the history and how it compares to other Commercial roles (Launch Specialists, Solutions Engineers, and more).
+*

 ### **Data Engineering/Data Science:**
 * [AI Fundamentals for Non-Data Scientists](https://www.coursera.org/learn/wharton-ai-fundamentals-non-data-scientists): 4 week program from Wharton unpacking the foundations of AI.
 Big data implications, tools for management and analysis of big data, explanations of the different types of machine learning, and more.